-The prayer needs words.
-It has given words as the Father-Our or it is a free prayer.
+Prayer needs words.
+It has given words as the Lord’s Prayer or it is a free prayer.

-For me, the prayer of Nicholas of Flue is the most impressive and most condensed prayer at all.
+For me, the prayer of Nicholas of Flue is the most impressive and most condensed prayer of all.
 In three lines all has been said.

 The rosary is a prayer given by the church and may help to focus the thoughts.